SvoONs/option-pricing/README.md

 # option-pricing

+``option-pricing`` is an easy-to-use command line tool which allows you to determine the fair price of [options](https://en.wikipedia.org/wiki/Option_(finance)).
+Currently, two different models are implemented which can be used to determine the option price.

+* [Black-Scholes](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model), which makes certain assumptions regarding the market the option is traded on and provides an analytical formula for the fair price.
+It can be used to price European style options, also sometimes referred to as Vanilla style options.
+* [Monte-Carlo Simulation](https://en.wikipedia.org/wiki/Monte_Carlo_methods_for_option_pricing), which allows to determine prices of more complex option types.
+The procedure consists of four steps: 1. simulate ``nPaths`` price paths of the underlying asset, 2. calculate the payoff for each path, 3. compute the average payoff and 4. discount the expected payoff to today.

 ## Building

 After you have successfully cloned the repository to your machine you can build the project easily by running